 Together the lakes provide some of the best rugged wilderness scenery in the north of BC via lakes and rivers .
 The remote, untouched country is a transportation route explored by mostly boaters and canoe enthusiasts.
 The Stuart-Trembleur-Takla Lake System is BC’s longest migration route for Salmon.

 Throughout the chain of lakes are many coves, points and islands to moor a boat.
 There are a few ideal spots to moor your vessel and take out the binoculars to view some of the wildlife in the area… and there is plenty to see including grizzly bear, wolf, mule and white-tail deer, lynx, fox, beaver, marten, otter, and wolverine.

 Located at 1995 Lakeshore Drive in Fort St. James, Cottonwood Marina offers sheltered mooring and boat launch for your recreational watercraft.
 We offer reasonable monthly rates, and a 10% discount if you prepay for the full season.
 Open mid-May through mid-September.
-Contact the District Office for further information: (250) 996-8233.
+Contact the Marina Manager at 250-996-8337 from May to September.

 Situated on the south-west shore of beautiful Stuart Lake, Paarens Beach is a delightful small provincial park with an uncrowded campground, large beach and boat launch, it is an ideal base from which to explore the rich history and enjoy the multitude of recreational opportunities around Stuart Lake and the nearby community of Fort St. James.